-Students in grade 4 and 5 have the opportunity twice a year to sign up for our lunch-hour intramurals.
+Students in grade 4 have the opportunity twice a year to sign up for our lunch-hour intramurals.
 Students play a variety of team sports including soccer, scooter hockey, and handball one day each week, from September to December as well as January to April.
 Intramurals provide students who don’t normally participate in team sports outside of physical education, an opportunity to learn how to be a good teammate and positive member of a small group of their peers in an encouraging and non-threatening environment.

 Joyful Sounds & Joyful Harmony